rkotze/joinable/readme.md

 [![Version](http://img.shields.io/npm/v/joinable.svg)](https://www.npmjs.org/package/joinable)
 [![Build Status](https://travis-ci.org/rkotze/joinable.svg?branch=master)](https://travis-ci.org/rkotze/joinable)

 Join strings easily by removing the repetitive `falsy` checks.
 Construct strings like form validation, CSS classes, URLs and more.

+Handle falsy `false, 0, "", undefined, null, NaN`

 **What is Joinable:** A library to join strings together without the need to check if a value is a falsy like `undefined`.